MicrosoftDocs/Viva/Viva/goals/create-and-edit-teams-and-subteams.md

 - Your team will default to the parent team's OKR settings, such as check-in frequency and creation permissions.

-- Your team will show up as a sub-team under your parent team.
+- Your team will show up as a subteam under your parent team.
 If you want to view your parent team's other subteams, go to the parent team's page and select the sub-teams tab.

-- You cannot select a restricted Microsoft 365 group-backed team as a parent team.
+- You can't select a restricted Microsoft 365 group-backed team as a parent team.

 ## Create native teams in bulk